aurghya-0/course-materials/Converted_C_guidelines/18.typ

-Certainly!
-Below is a comprehensive teaching guideline designed for a bootcamp setting on #strong[Conditions and Relational Operators] in C programming.
-It balances clarity, engagement, and reinforcement for learners with basic programming knowledge.

-= Teaching Guideline: Conditions and Relational Operators in C
+= Conditions and Relational Operators in C
 <teaching-guideline-conditions-and-relational-operators-in-c>